StevenAlexanderJohnson/Grove/README.md

 ## Code Generation

+While the framework it self is designed to be unopinionated, the CLI is opinionated.
+It is designed to use sensible design patterns that are easy to maintain.
+These include one repository per resource and a service layer for the resource (which allows you to use multiple repositories with a single call).

+Of course the CLI is not required to use Grove, but makes it easier generate a lot of boilerplate quickly.

 If you installed the Grove CLI you can initialize and generate boilerplate.
 To generate a project go to the folder you want to initialize it within and run: